Milkweed Plant Can Cause Serious Poisoning

 This Really Happened

 Case 1.
 A 46-year-old woman placed cut milkweed into a jar of water.
 She eventually removed the milkweed from the jar but forgot to dump out the water.
 She later drank from the jar.
-She took a dose of Pepto Bismol before calling Poison Control.
+She took a dose of Pepto-Bismol before calling Poison Control.
 Her only complaint was a bad taste in her mouth.
 Poison Control instructed her to drink water to help with the taste.
 Poison Control followed up with her 3½ hours later, and she did not have any symptoms.

 Case 2.
 A 12-year-old boy ate a piece of a milkweed plant at school.
-He liked its taste, so he took two more bites.
+He liked its taste, so he took 2 more bites.
 The school's assistant principal called Poison Control about an hour after the ingestion, at which time the boy did not have any symptoms.
 Poison Control instructed the assistant principal to continue to monitor the boy for symptoms, although severe symptoms were not expected from this small exposure.
 Poison Control called the school the next day and learned that the boy never developed symptoms.

 For More Information